Yothu/budget-app-capstone/README.md

 ## Acknowledgments

 - Thanks to my family for all the support that thay give me.
-- [Original design](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=) created by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella) in Behance.
+- [Original design](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=) created by [Gregoire Vella](https://www.behance.net/gregoirevella) on Behance.

 ## 📝 License